nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 | 1n       | 123     | 12.3     |
 | 3n       | 123000  | 123      |

 Mostly token metadata is used off-chain.
-The FA2 standard optimizes token metadata access for off-chain use and gas consumption.
-This part of the specification will be updated once Tezos metadata standard is finalized.
+The FA2 standard optimizes for off-chain use of token metadata and minimal gas consumption.
+A related effort to create a separate metadata TZIP standard is also underway.

 * The FA2 contract MUST implement `token_metadata_registry` view entry point that returns an address of the contract holding tokens metadata.
 Token metadata can